Fidgrove/vue-scichart/README.md

 Vue plugin for using Scichart

-# Why sould I use it?
+# Why should I use it?

 This plugin isn't just a wrapper of the Scichart API, but provides a better solution on importing modules you need to use in certain charts and have a faster option method you can just pass and you done need to create.